weenhanceit/relationships/notes.md

 show instance variables in the view, but some other source recommends always doing a local variable, as it makes it easier to use the partial from multiple views.
-* Shared partials need to go in a shared folder, or put them somewhere up the directory hierarchy.
+* Shared partials need to go in the `app/views/application` folder (which isn't created by default),
+Where they will be automatically found without putting any path in the `render` call.
+Or you can put them somewhere up the directory hierarchy, if they're not needed in all controllers/views.
 * Forgetting to say `render partial: ...` leads to a weird error message about "locals undefined."